mallond/rules-when/README.md

 ---
 ### image 1

-Notice: function strings stored as strings.
+Notice: functions stored as strings.
 These strings will be translated via the new Function operation

 ![Image](http://lh5.googleusercontent.com/-as9raWNpgYg/VOZR7JqSRrI/AAAAAAAAIgY/BadKY8hUQ3s/w739-h303-no/WhenRule.png?raw=true | width=400px)